tiswanso/governance/WORKING-GROUP-PROCESSES.md

   group name, the names of the leads, the working group charter, and a link to the meeting you created.

 - **Announce your Working Group**.
-Send a note to **TBD** to announce your new working group.
-Include your charter in the email and provide links to the meeting invitation.
+Send a message to [#agntcy-general on slack](https://agntcy.slack.com/archives/C0893S6D284) announcing your new working group.
+Include your charter in the message and provide links to the meeting invitation.

 Congratulations, you now have a fully formed working group!